tanupoo/pypcap_dissector/README.md

           "PAYLOAD": "5aaf2e5b0002983c"

-You can pass the data captured to the stdout with the --raw option so that you can use other dessector.
+You can pass the data captured to the stdout with the --raw option so that you can use other dissector.

 Please remember that the separator of each packet is *b"\x00\x01\x02SEP\xff"*.